thatkhay/Listify/README.md

 This section describes what the developer learned while working on the project.
 It might describe new programming languages, frameworks, or libraries that were used, or it might describe new techniques or approaches that were learned.

 ## Optimization
-If useing react frame work
+Using REACT JS frame work

 ## Author
 Dev Khay (thatkhay)